TeeworldsCN/teeworlds-teefoot/readme.txt

 TeeFoot is a football mod for teeworlds and it's being rebuilt currently by GreYFoX aka Shereef Marzouk

+This is a slightly changed version that try to reproduce the feature list in https://www.teeworlds.com/forum/viewtopic.php?id=8638 for basketball

 Teeworlds Read Me:
 Copyright (c) 2012 Magnus Auvinen